 - Another statement that recognizes the understanding that relinquishing rights is irreversible unless granted under coercion or fraud (Title 8-106)

-- And a final statement recognizing that the relinquishing parent has read and understands Title 8-114 and hasn’t been compensated directly or indirectly
+- The final statement acknowledges that the relinquishing parent has read and comprehended Title 8-114, and they haven’t received any compensation, either directly or indirectly.

-After the relinquishing parent signs the form in front of a notary, it can be filed within juvenile court in the relinquishing parent’s county.
+After the relinquishing parent signs the form before a notary, they can submit it to the juvenile court in their county.

 Other Factors of Termination of Parental Rights in Arizona

-A lot of these cases are complicated, and we always recommend obtaining counsel whether you are defending or seeking a severance.
-Here are some other aspects of parental rights termination that may come up.
+Many of these cases are intricate, and we strongly advise seeking legal counsel, whether you are defending or pursuing a termination.
+Here are some additional facets that may arise in parental rights termination.

 How to Handle Reinstatement of Parental Rights in Arizona